lucidBrot/conrod-howto/Readme.md

 ## How To Use [Conrod]( https://github.com/PistonDevelopers/conrod )

+A **working** hello world GUI written in rust (edition 2018).
+This is a modified collection of several official code samples.
+Now it works outside their own crate.

 Writing a GUI in rust.
 A walkthrough because I was unable to even find the official guide for a very long time.
 This is not well-written.
 It's supposed to be easily written and quickly used.
 No beauty to be found here.

 *If you simply want a working `hello-world` and find out the rest by yourself, just grab the files here.*